When Health Is Treated as a System

 But so do stress, meaning, relationships, and environment.

-When one dimension is addressed in isolation, short-term relief may occur.
-Long-term resilience rarely does.
+When one dimension is studied in isolation, short-term patterns may emerge.
+Long-term patterns rarely become clear.

-This insight has led many researchers and practitioners to converge on a systems-based understanding of health — one that recognizes the interaction between body, mind, social context, and purpose.
+This observation has led many researchers to study health as a systems phenomenon — one that recognizes the interaction between body, mind, social context, and purpose.

 Seeing the Whole Field